 When planning a wedding we automatically talk about spreadsheets, organisation and timelines, all the practical (and useful) parts of making sure your day is how you want it to be.
 But, we seldom talk about the emotional stages of wedding planning.
 The emotional stages are normal, and they’re just as important, if not more important than the practical planning stages.
 Today’s article addresses this by welcoming Celia Gaze, Founder of The Wellbeing Farm in Lancashire.
-She talks more about the emotional stages of wedding planning and how by choosing the right venue and working with the right planning team, you can protect your mental well-being and physical health leading up to your all-important day…
+She talks more about the emotional stages of wedding planning and how by choosing the right wedding venue and working with the right planning team, you can protect your mental well-being and physical health leading up to your all-important day…

 “Planning a wedding is stressful.
 Many couples are not experienced in organising large-scale complex events (which is effectively what a wedding is), so it’s no surprise that many couples find wedding planning extremely stressful.
 There are six emotional stages.”